 It's Fathers Day here in the UK and it's coincided with a heatwave as temperatures soar to 32 degrees with warm air pushing up from Spain.

-Read on for our full product review.
+Buy the Ruffwear Jet Stream Cooling Vest here or read on for our full product review.

 The Jet Stream is an active-fit cooling dog vest that uses a lightweight, stretchy and thin spandex top across your dogs back to provide shade from the sun while the chest and belly areas benefit from the same technical fabric as the Ruffwear Swamp Cooler which disperses heat from your dog's core.